ganbarodigital/go_scriptish/README.md

     We want it to take as little thinking as possible to port UNIX shell scripts over to Golang - especially for casual or lapsed Golang programmers!

-    That means (amongst other things) using function names that are similar to the UNIX shell command that they emulate, and emulating UNIX behaviour as closely as is practical.

-    One key difference is that _scriptish_ supports both UNIX shell command status codes and `stderr`.
+    That means (amongst other things) using function names that are similar to the UNIX shell command that they emulate, and emulating UNIX behaviour as closely as is practical, including UNIX features like status codes and `stderr`.

 * Extensibility

     _script operations_ are methods on the `script.Pipe` struct.
-We found that this makes it very hard to extend `script` with your own methods.
+We found that this makes it very hard to extend `script` with your own methods, because Golang doesn't support inheritance, and the method chaining prevents Golang embedding from working.

     In contrast, _script commands_ are first-order functions that take the Pipe as a function parameter.
 You can create your own Scriptish commands, and they can live in your own Golang package.